Maryville, Tennessee

-Maryville is a city in and the county seat of Blount County, Tennessee, and is a suburb of Knoxville.
+Maryville is a city in and the county seat of Blount County, Tennessee.
 Its population was 31,907 at the 2020 census.

-It is included in the Knoxville Metropolitan Area and is a short distance from popular tourist destinations such as the Great Smoky Mountains National Park, Dollywood, Gatlinburg, and Pigeon Forge.

 History

-When the first European explorers arrived in the area, they found the Great Indian Warpath, which ran along the route where the modern US-411 has been built.
-The trail was long used by the indigenous peoples of the area.
-A historic Cherokee village known as "Elajay" was situated at the confluence of Ellejoy Creek (named after the village) and the Little River.
+The Great Indian Warpath (which was used to build the route US-411) was long used by the indigenous peoples of the area.
+A Cherokee village known as "Elajay" was situated at the confluence of Ellejoy Creek (named after the village) and the Little River.
 Its site was near the modern Heritage High School.
 Ensign Henry Timberlake passed through the village in 1762 while returning from his expedition to the Overhill villages to the west.
 He reported that it had been abandoned.

 In 1785, Revolutionary War veteran John Craig built a wooden palisade enclosing cabins at what is known as Fort Craig (or Craig's Station) in present-day Maryville.
 Such stations were built throughout the frontier to defend settlers against attacks from the Cherokee.
 For example, "on April 11, 1793, when settlers believed Indian attacks were imminent, 280 men, women, and children gathered in small huts at John Craig's station on Nine Mile Creek."

 Craig donated 50 acre next to his fort for the founding of a new town.
 Incorporated as a city on July 11, 1795, the settlement was named in honor of Mary Grainger Blount, wife of the territorial governor William Blount.
 Blount County was named after him.

 The family of Sam Houston moved to Maryville from Virginia in 1808, when Houston was 15.
 His older brothers put him to work as a clerk in a store they established in town, but he ran away.
 Houston lived for a few years with the Cherokee at Hiwassee Island, on the Hiwassee River, where he became fluent in their language and appreciative of their culture.
 After his return to Maryville about 1811, Houston started a one-room schoolhouse.
 He signed up for the army during the War of 1812 and rose rapidly in rank, beginning his military and political career.
 The schoolhouse still stands just off US-411 near the community of Wildwood.

 Maryville was a center of abolitionist activity throughout the early 19th-century; it was generated mostly by the Society of Friends, which had a relatively large presence in Blount County.
 They were supported by anti-slavery advocates such as Isaac L. Anderson, the founder of Maryville College.
 When Tennessee voted on the Ordinance of Secession in 1861, only 19 percent of Blount Countians voted in favor of seceding from the Union.